codepath/android_guides/Chrome-Custom-Tabs.md

 If you do not have Chrome installed, the intent will launch the default browser installed on the device.
 The `CustomTabsIntent` simply launches an [[implicit intent|Common-Implicit-Intents]] (`android.intent.action.VIEW`) and passes an extra data in the intent (i.e. `android.support.customtabs.extra.SESSION` and `android.support.customtabs.extra.TOOLBAR_COLOR`) that gets ignored if the default browser cannot process this information.

+## Configuring other options

+Configuring additional options requires using the builder class.
+If you wish to add custom icons or actions to the menu, you will need to create pending intents to do so.

 ### Setting Toolbar color

 If you wish to set the toolbar color, you can use the `setToolbarColor()` method in the builder class: